0no-co/gql.tada/website/get-started/installation.md

 ```
 :::

-Instead of declaring our schema project-wide, we now have created a `graphql` function
+This setup is also necessary if we're setting up [multiple schemas](/guides/multiple-schemas)
-that specifically uses the introspection inside the `graphql-env.d.ts` file that
+(for example, in a monorepo), since we'd have multiple output typings files if we're trying
-`@0no-co/graphqlsp` outputs for us.
+to use `gql.tada` for multiple GraphQL schemas.

-Instead of importing `graphql` from `gql.tada`, we should now import it from our
+Instead of importing `graphql()` from `gql.tada`, we should now import it from our
 custom `src/graphql.ts` file.

 ### Customizing scalar types